Detection of Light a

 - Geen Honours Class

 Detectors are the crucial link between the astronomical target and the observer.
-Apart from the telescope, their performance is arguably the most important component – and often weakest link – in the chain of observational devices.
+Apart from the telescope, their performance is arguably the single most important component – and often weakest link – in the chain of observational components.
 As astronomers are aiming at fainter and fainter targets, the quality and calibration of the detector systems have become increasingly important.
+Detector types that will be discussed include intrinsic and extrinsic photo-conductors, CCDs, BIB detectors, photodiodes, bolometers, and submillimeter- and millimeterwave heterodyne receivers.
+The course covers their physical principles and discusses performance aspects like linearity and dynamical range, spectral response, bandwidth, quantum efficiency and noise.
+In addition, this course covers practical aspects which are of general relevance to observational astronomers, such as readout schemes, cosmetic quality of array detectors, and the mitigation of artefacts.

 The main objectives of this course are to provide an overview of:

-- the various technologies (and underlying physics) used to detect UV to the sub-millimeter radiation;
+- the various technologies (and underlying physics) used to detect electromagnetic radiation from UV to sub-millimeter wavelengths;

-- the most common devices to be found at an observatory;
+- the most common devices to be found in astronomical instruments;

 Mode of instruction